infonl/info-jira-scrumboard/README.md

 Active Sprints board
 ===========================
+From the Active Sprints board there are several changes/features:
 - Adapt the Active Sprints-board so more issues fit on.
 - Creates 2-1-1-2 columns instead of 1-1-1-1 and reduces the height of a card.
 Although the code is now aiming for a 4 column scrumboard, there is a 5 column option in comment so easy to implement.